 We disclosed on October 25, 2002, that certain of our natural gas traders had reported inaccurate information to a trade publication that published gas price indices.
 In 2002, we received a subpoena from a federal grand jury in northern California seeking documents related to our involvement in California markets, including our reporting to trade publications for both gas and power transactions.
 We have completed our response to the subpoena.
-Three former traders with Power have pled guilty to manipulation of gas prices through misreporting to an industry trade periodical.
+Three former traders with WPC have pled guilty to manipulation of gas prices through misreporting to an industry trade periodical.
 One former trader has pled not guilty.
-On February 21, 2006, we entered into a deferred prosecution agreement with the Department of Justice (DOJ) that is intended to resolve this matter.
-The agreement obligated us to pay a total of \$50 million, of which \$20 million was paid in March 2006.
-The remaining \$30 million was paid in February 2007.
-Absent a breach, the agreement will expire 15 months from the date of execution of the agreement and no further action will be taken by the DOJ.
+In February 2006 we entered into a deferred prosecution agreement with the Department of Justice (DOJ) under which we paid \$50 million.
+The agreement expired on May 21, 2007 and we expect no further action by the DOJ.